Particular/docs.particular.net/servicepulse/intro-endpoints-custom-checks.md

 Most endpoints require connectivity to local intranet or external internet.
 Some also require VPN connectivity.

-It is recommended that you identify and periodically check that the endpoint (and its host) can indeed connect to the resources it requires.
+It is recommended that to periodically check that the endpoint (and its host) can indeed connect to the resources it requires.

 **Examples:**